-The Bonds are offered when, as and if issued by the Authority and accepted by RBC Capital Markets, LLC (the "Underwriter") subject to the opinion as to validity and tax exemption of the Bonds by McGrann Shea Carnival Straughn & Lamb, Chartered, Minneapolis, Minnesota, Bond Counsel.
+The Bonds are offered when, as and if issued by the Authority and accepted by RBC Capital Markets, LLC (the "Underwriter") subject to the opinion as to validity of the Bonds and tax exemption of the 2024A Bonds and 2024B Bonds by Taft Stettinius & Hollister LLP, Minneapolis, Minnesota, Bond Counsel.
 Certain legal matters will be passed upon for the University by Vantage Law Group, PLLC, Minneapolis, Minnesota and for the Underwriter by Dorsey & Whitney LLP, Minneapolis, Minnesota.
-The Bonds are expected to be available for delivery to the Underwriter through the facilities of DTC on or about June 2, 2022.
+The Bonds are expected to be available for delivery to the Underwriter through the facilities of DTC on or about March 26, 2024.

-\$60,720,000 Minnesota Higher Education Facilities Authority Revenue Bonds, Series 2022A (University of St. Thomas) (Green Bonds) Maturity Schedule
+\$94,440,000 Minnesota Higher Education Facilities Authority Revenue Bonds, Series 2024A (University of St. Thomas)